-9.0 PERIOD OF PERFORMANCE (POP)
+9.0 PERIOD OF PERFORMANCE

-The PoP is 12 months from date of award.
+The period of performance is 12 months from date of award.
 This SOW is intended to be a multi-year agreement subject to availability of funds with four (4) additional optional years.

-10.0 POINTS OF CONTACT (POC)

-The POC for this project is: TBD
+10.0 POINTS OF CONTACT (POC) The Army POC for this project is: TBD

-Any modifications to CA activities as outlined by this SOW must be coordinated through the Grants Officers Representative (GOR) and approved by the Grants Officer (GO) prior to Recipient implementation.
+Any modifications to Cooperative Agreement activities as outlined by this SOW must be coordinated through the Grants Officers Representative (GOR) and approved by the Grants Officer (GO) prior to Recipient implementation.
 The USACE GO is the only person with the authority to act as agent of the Government under this agreement.

 The GOR and POC USACE Project Manager is TBD.
-CA questions should be addressed to the GO, Michelle Mandel.
+Cooperative Agreement questions should be addressed to the Grants Officer, Michelle Mandel.
 Correspondence should be addressed as follows: